-Summer is nearly upon us, it’s May, a bank holiday weekend what better time than that for a lazy trip to Great Yarmouth for a wander with nothing particularly in mind.
-A stroll along the prom in the hazy sun would be nice, like a swearing breathing Martin Parr exhibition.
+Summer is nearly upon us, it’s May, a bank holiday weekend.
+What better time for a lazy trip to Great Yarmouth for a mindless wander along the prom, even hazy sun is nice, in this swearing breathing Martin Parr exhibition.

-And being practically June, it’s no huge surprise whilst driving east just after the almost hallucinogenic weirdness and mess of the Postwick forever interchange to find yourself disappearing under a wedge of cloud as thick as a cheap rolled up Axminster pushing over from the North East bringing with it some especially sharp and tasty Scandinavian winds and the death of light.
+And being practically June, it’s no huge surprise whilst driving east, just after the almost hallucinogenic weirdness and mess of the Postwick forever interchange, to find yourself disappearing under a wedge of cloud as thick as a cheap rolled-up Axminster rolling over from the North East bringing with it some especially sharp and tasty Scandinavian winds and the death of light.

-In this weather it feels quite muted, the colours drawn back, but no one is going to let a bit of cloud get in the way of wearing shorts and t-shirts and Marine Parade is bustling away, an assault course of straggling families, pushchairs and the elderly.
-The half mile up to South Beach Parade if a full on orchestra of accents, Bank Holidays bring in the holiday makers.
-The pavement is littered with dropped /r/s and /h/s; Cockney, Mockney, Estuary and Essex.
-There’s Midlands; Brum and the Black Country searching out the Fittles, a scattering of Leicester and even a few Derby ducks, behind it all the locals still hev the loudest murmur, still here weaving through the crowd.
-We stop stand still on the edge of the stream, get some coffee, buy fresh doughnuts, crisp sugared softness, hot as hell, walk eating heading South.
+In this weather it feels quite muted, the colours drawn back, but no-one is going to let a bit of cloud get in the way of wearing shorts and a vest.
+Marine Parade is bustling away, an assault course of straggling families, pushchairs and the elderly.
+The half mile up to South Beach Parade if a full on orchestra of accents, the Bank Holidays bring in the holiday-makers, pavements littered with dropped /r/s and /h/s; Cockney, Mockney, Estuary and Essex.
+There’s Midlands; Brum and the Black Country searching out the Fittles, a scattering of Leicester and even a few Derby ducks.
+Behind it all the locals still hev the loudest murmur, still here weaving through the crowd.
+We stop, stand still on the edge of the stream, get some coffee, buy fresh doughnuts, crisp sugared softness, hot as hell, eat them heading South.

 There’s something very out of place here.
 A thing that harks back to an entirely different time when this was grassy scrub south of port.
 It couldn’t feel more out of sync with its surroundings if it tried.
-The Norfolk Column or originally the Norfolk Naval Pillar, now known as the Britannia Monument.
-In the centre of all this is a tall quite elegant memorial to Horatio Nelson, 144 feet of stone pillar and more lately resin detailing.
-At the top is Britannia trident and olive branch in hand.
-She stands on a raised dais supported by six victories or caryatids or canephora (take your pick).
+The Norfolk Column, originally the Norfolk Naval Pillar, now known as the Britannia Monument.
+In the centre of all this is a tall quite elegant memorial to Horatio Nelson, 144 feet of stone phallus and more lately resin detailing.
+At the top sits Britannia, trident and olive branch in hand.
+She stands on a raised dais supported by six victories or caryatids (or canephora, take your pick).
 The names of four of Nelson’s ships carved below their feet; the Vanguard, Elephant, Captain and Victory.
 At the base of the column the battles he fought in those vessels; The Nile, Copenhagen, St Vincent and Trafalgar.
-It was originally planned to commemorate Nelson’s Victory at the Nile, but times change and by the time it was funded Nelson had won other battles at Trafalgar on the 21st October 1805 he was felled by a single shot.
-It is alleged he was taken below deck by Able Seaman James Sharman.

 Britannia faces inland.
-This could be a massive mistake, there is a story that the builder had a heart-attack when he realised, that’s a fallacy though as he had a heart attack because of all the steps apparently, I mean you’d notice it was facing the wrong way before it was finished.
+This could be a massive mistake, there is a story that the builder had a heart-attack when he realised, a fallacy, though if anything he had a heart attack because of all the steps apparently, I mean you’d notice it was facing the wrong way before it was finished.
 There is another story that she faces the Burnham Thorpe where Nelson was born, which she clearly doesn’t.
-Or is it deliberate – the threats from the sea behind her when viewed from the river, 200 years can change how we view our landscape as much as we can change the landscape, must have looked quite elegant looking across the mouth of the River Yare in 1842 when Finden made his engraving (right).
-Now here it stands upright against the cloud facing out over the asbestos and tarpaper roofs of the estate.
-Behind her lazy doughnuts drawn in rubber on the road, scattered mustard seed chipping through the concrete, little bursts of yellow, the surrounding agriculture leeching in still finding feet in the urban landscape and the sand and then the sea.
+Or is it deliberate – the threats from the sea behind her when viewed from the river, 200 years can change how we view our landscape as much as we can change the landscape.